chilledtonic/Blog/about/index.md

 1. Why does your blog use both the Gregorian Calendar and the French Republican Calendar?

 Because the French Republican Calendar is sick, no further questions

+2. Why the name "Canned Fish"

+The domain came to me in a dream.

 ~~You can also link to this blog at: [🥫🐟.ws](https://🥫🐟.ws)~~